vinram21/CS305/README.md

 Before making changes, I ran the dependency check and checked the issues.
 Then, after making changes, I reran the dependency check and made sure that no new issues were raised.

-THe use of OWASP dependency scanner was very handy for determining potential problems, and the ability to use a supression file avoids having to check the same problem again after the problem has been fixed.
+The use of OWASP dependency scanner was very handy for determining potential problems, and the ability to use a supression file avoids having to check the same problem again after the problem has been fixed.

 I would show potential employers the list of problems before and after the fixes, so they can see how many problems I was able to help with.